Despite the ongoing uncertainty, you should still be looking to the future and considering how you can make your professional ambitions a reality.

 1. Emphasise your change management experience or mindset

-So, if you have ever had to adapt your own working practices quickly and successfully in response to challenging circumstances – especially if this involves implementing new technology or managing various stakeholders – then this should be highlighted on your CV.
+So, if you have ever had to adapt your own working practices quickly and successfully in response to challenging circumstances – especially if this involves implementing new technology or managing various stakeholders – then this should be highlighted on your CV/Resume.
 The experience you will have gained is invaluable and demonstrates your resourcefulness and ability to respond well to change.

 If you don’t have this experience, then you should stress the soft skills you have which indicate you are someone with the right attitude to dealing with change.
 These include:

 One outcome of the Covid-19 lockdown for some may be additional free time.
-This may be as a result of being put on temporary furlough leave, or simply due to the restrictions on movement currently being imposed by the government, but it could be the perfect opportunity for you to get some new skills on your CV and pre-emptively give your career a boost.
+This may be as a result of being put on temporary furlough leave, or simply due to the restrictions on movement currently being imposed by the government, but it could be the perfect opportunity for you to get some new skills on your CV/Resume and pre-emptively give your career a boost.

 Some examples of skills you could learn during this time include: